longyuewangdcu/Chinese-Llama-2/README.md

 ### Datasets
-We finetune the Llama-2 on the Chinese instruction dataset [COIG](https://huggingface.co/datasets/BAAI/COIG) and 200K Chinese-English parallel documents translation data.
+We finetune Llama-2 on the Chinese Alpaca instruction dataset, which consists of 51K examples.

 ### Fine-Tuning

-To finetune Llama-2 using LoRA on the Chinese instruction dataset, Run the command to start lora finetune.:
+To finetune Llama-2 using LoRA on the Chinese instruction dataset, Run the command to start LoRA finetune.:
 ```bash
 # Multi-nodes are also supported